Twitter Ex-security Chief In Congress As Shareholders Back Musk Buyout - UrduPoint

 Twitter Ex-security Chief In Congress As Shareholders Back Musk Buyout

+Nearly 99 percent of the votes cast by stock owners endorsed the agreement with Musk to sell him the tech firm for $54.20 per share, Twitter said in a release.

+Twitter added that it was ready to consummate the merger agreement immediately, and no later than September 15 as per a timeline mandated by the agreement.

 The shareholder decision clears the way for the contract to close, even as billionaire Musk tries to exit it.
-Twitter has sued him to force it through, but analysts said testimony by Zatko, the social network's former security chief, will put more pressure on the company as it heads to court next month.
+Twitter has sued him to force it through.

 "I'm here today because Twitter leadership is misleading the public, lawmakers, regulators and even its own board of directors," Zatko, a hacker widely known as "Mudge", told the hearing.